kostya-zero/enjo/docs/CONFIGURATION.md

 ### `shell`

 - `program` - Name of the executable that will be used as a shell to open projects.
 You can set it as the name of an executable (e.g., `bash`) or as an absolute path to the executable (e.g., `/usr/bin/bash`).
+- `args` - Arguments to be passed to run commands using the shell.
+By default, this field is set to value determined by user's and `EDITOR` variable.

 ### `recent`